 Teaching at West Ashton is characterised by precision and a deep understanding of each child's starting point.
 Because class sizes are relatively small, teachers can provide high levels of individual feedback, which is a major factor in the school's high pass rates.

 The curriculum is broad, balancing core academic rigour with creative arts and physical education.
-Science is a particular strength, with 88% of pupils meeting expected standards, comfortably above the England average of 82%.
+Science remains a strength in the current data, with 90% of pupils meeting expected standards.
 As a Church of England school, Religious Education is taught with depth, encouraging pupils to explore their own values while respecting a range of world faiths.
 The latest Ofsted report, following an inspection in November 2023, rated the school Good in all areas, praising the "ambitious, broad and balanced" curriculum.

 The Shooting Stars Nursery, led by an Early Years Teacher, provides a complete early years experience within the school site.
 By integrating nursery pupils into the wider school environment, the school effectively negates the need for a stressful transition into Reception.
 The setting features a bespoke covered outdoor area accessible at all times, alongside a natural area for den building and minibeast exploration.